hyperledger-solang/solang/docs/running.rst

       This will only affect the metadata in case of substrate target.

 \-\-version
    Specify contracts version.
-According to `semver <https://semver.org/>`_ A normal version number must take the form X.Y.Z where X, Y, and Z are non-negative integers, and must not contain leading zeroes.
+According to `semver <https://semver.org/>`_, a normal version number must take the form X.Y.Z where X, Y, and Z are non-negative integers, and must not contain leading zeroes.

 .. warning::